Locations:

 How is a Bartholin cyst diagnosed?

 To diagnose a Bartholin cyst, a healthcare provider will do a physical exam.
-They will look at the size of the cyst and look for signs of infection.
-If the cyst produces discharge, your healthcare provider may test the fluid for sexually transmitted infections (STIs) or other bacterial infections.
+They’ll look at the size of the cyst and look for signs of infection.
+If the cyst produces discharge, your healthcare provider may test the fluid for sexually transmitted infections (STIs) or other bacteria.

-In women older than age 40, healthcare providers may perform a test called a biopsy to rule out cancer of the vulva.
+If you’re older than 40, your healthcare provider may perform a test called a biopsy to rule out cancer of your vulva.
 During this test, your healthcare provider will remove a small sample of tissue from the cyst and look at it under a microscope.

 Management and Treatment